 Interviews are conducted in person when possible and by telephone or Skype when an in person interview is not feasible.
-All applications are screened by members of the Residency Training Committee.
+All applications are screened by members of the Residency Training

+Committee.
 Committee members conduct interviews and provide ratings and feedback to the Residency Training Director and other Committee members.
 Final ranking decisions are made by consensus during a Committee review of interviewees.
 The Training Director submits the APPIC rankings to the National Matching Service.

 Once residents are matched to the site, a letter of agreement is sent to selected residents within 48 hours.
 This letter includes information about start and end dates, residency salary, contact information for the Training Director, and other relevant information about the residency.
-The residency abides by all Association of Psychology Postdoctoral and Internship Centers APPIC guidelines and requirements and will be pursuing membership as soon the first intern class is enrolled.
+The residency abides by all Association of Psychology Postdoctoral and Internship Centers APPIC guidelines and requirements and is actively pursuing accreditation.
+At the writing of this handbook, the self-study is currently under review by the APA Commission of Accreditation.